sephcodes66/predictive-maintenance-mlops/README.md

-# End-to-End MLOps: Olist Churn Prediction
+# End-to-End MLOps: Predictive Maintenance

-This project demonstrates a complete, professional MLOps workflow for predicting customer churn on the Olist e-commerce dataset.
-It is designed to be a template for building robust, reproducible, and automated machine learning pipelines.
+This project demonstrates a complete, professional MLOps workflow for predicting equipment failure in an industrial setting.
+It is designed to be a template for building robust, reproducible, and automated machine learning pipelines for predictive maintenance.

 ## Table of Contents